 Other accommodations include hostels, guest houses, or small hotels.

 SIT Pell Grant Match Award.
-SIT Study Abroad provides matching grants to all students receiving Federal Pell Grant funding; this award can be applied to any SIT semester program.
+SIT Study Abroad provides matching grants to students receiving Federal Pell Grant funding for the term during which they are studying with SIT.
+This award can be applied to any SIT program.
+Qualified students must complete the scholarship portion of their application.
 View all SIT Study Abroad scholarships.

 The tuition fee covers the following program components: